Biography Brian J. d'Auriol received the BSc(CS) and Ph.D.

 degrees from the University of New Brunswick (Canada) in 1988 and 1995,

-conferences.
-His research includes visualization aimed at understanding and knowledge
+His research includes visualization aimed at understanding and knowledge,

 learning and insight, impression and emotion to facilitate creativity and decision-making; and

-optical bus computing models of which he has recently proposed an all-optical parallel model.
+optical bus computing models of which he has recently proposed a future-oriented, high-bandwidth and high performance all-optical optical conduit parallel model.

 - Research Seminar Talk: The Parameterized (LARPBS(p)) and The All-optical (OLARPBS) Linear Array with a Reconfigurable Pipelined Bus System Optical Bus Parallel Computing Model, CSE 600 Research Seminar, Friday, June 3, 2016, Academic Building B, Room 204, SUNY Korea.